Online Competitive Influence Maximization: Introduction

-We refer to the above problem as the ``offline'' competitive influence maximization, since the influence probabilities on edges, i.e., the probabilities of an item’s propagation along edges, are known in advance.
-It can be solved by a greedy algorithm due to submodularity~\cite{chen2013information}.
+We refer to the above problem as ``offline'' competitive influence maximization, since the influence probabilities on edges, i.e., the probabilities of an item’s propagation along edges, are known in advance.
+It can be solved by a greedy algorithm due to submodularity~\citep{chen2013information}.
 However, in many real-world applications, the influence probabilities on edges are unknown.
 We study the competitive influence maximization in this setting, and call it the Online Competitive Influence Maximization (OCIM) problem.
 In OCIM, the influence probabilities on edges need to be learned through repeated influence maximization trials: in each round, given the seed nodes of the competitor, we (i) choose $k$ seed nodes; (ii) observe the resulting diffusion that follows the CIC model to update our knowledge of the edge probabilities; and (iii) obtain a reward, which is the total number of nodes activated by our item.
 Our goal is to choose the seed nodes in each round based on previous observations so as to maximize the cumulative reward.

-Most previous studies on the online non-competitive influence maximization problem use a combinatorial multi-armed bandit (CMAB) framework~\cite{chen2016combinatorial,wang2017improving,wen2017online}, an extension of the classical multi-armed bandit problem that captures the tradeoff between exploration and exploitation \cite{bubeck2012regret} in sequential decision making.
+Most previous studies on the online non-competitive influence maximization problem use a combinatorial multi-armed bandit (CMAB) framework~\citep{chen2016combinatorial,wen2017online}, an extension of the classical multi-armed bandit problem that captures the tradeoff between exploration and exploitation in sequential decision making.
 In CMAB, a player chooses a combinatorial action to play in each round, observes a set of arms triggered by this action and receives a reward.
 The player aims to maximize her cumulative reward over multiple rounds, navigating a tradeoff between exploring unknown actions/arms and exploiting the best known action.
 CMAB algorithms must also deal with an exponential number of possible combinatorial actions, which makes exploring all actions infeasible.
-CMAB has been applied to non-competitive online influence maximization~\cite{chen2016combinatorial,wang2017improving,wen2017online}.
-To the best of our knowledge, we are the first to study the online competitive influence maximization problem.